elico1233/-Soul-Transferring-/README.md

 ### Project Statement :

-Transfer or copy the emotion, and personality of a human to a non- biological object by using the media technology.
+From the perspective of human’s imagination, media technology is able to transfer or copy the emotion, and personality of a human to a non- biological object to make it stay forever in the future.

 ## Draft Sketches